Is Kratom Addictive?

-Kratom is different in that it’s main alkaloid, mitragynine, is only a partial agonist on the Mu receptor.
-This means that mitragynine activates the receptor to create analgesic effects or pain relief, but does not aggressively bind to the receptor.
-Also, mitragynine may be an antagonist to the Delta and Kappa receptors which means it blocks those receptors.
+Kratom is different in that the known alkaloids are only partial agonist on the Mu receptor.
+This means that kratom activates the receptor to create analgesic effects or pain relief, but does not aggressively bind to the receptor.
+Also, some of kratom’s alkaloids may be antagonist to the Delta and Kappa receptors which means they block those receptors.
 The Kappa receptor manages dopamine and serotonin.
-Mitragynine’s ability to block the Kappa receptor can limit the chemical reward of using kratom and thereby prevent addiction.
+Kratom alkaloids’ ability to block the Kappa receptor can limit the chemical reward of using kratom and thereby prevent addiction.
 The Delta receptor rewards the use of the Mu receptor.
 So again, blocking it prevents dopamine and serotonin from flooding your system.

 Another way opiates are different from kratom’s alkaloids is the way they impact tolerance buildup.
 Opiates can recruit beta arrestins to the opioid receptors.
 This makes it harder and harder to activate them unless you use more of the drug.
-The main alkaloid in kratom, mitragynine, does NOT recruit beta arrestins.
-This means you can use about the same amount of kratom with similar effects over time.
-The issue of tolerance buildup you find with synthetic opioids is not typical with pure, all-natural kratom.
+The known alkaloids in kratom do not recruit beta arrestins.
+This means kratom does not have the same issues of tolerance buildup as you would with pharmaceutical pain relievers.

-Is there an amount of kratom you can use where the reward system is activated and chemical reinforcement happens in the brain?
+Is there an amount of kratom Tablets you can use where the reward system is activated and chemical reinforcement happens in the brain?
 Yes.
-According to Pinney Associates’ Assessment of Kratom under the CSA Eight Factors and Scheduling Recommendation study, “a human would need to consume over 1,200 grams of kratom leaves (or extract) to obtain a reinforcing effect.
+According to Pinney Associates’ Assessment of Kratom under the CSA Eight Factors and Scheduling Recommendation study, “a human would need to consume over 1,200 grams of kratom leaves (or extract) to obtain a reinforcing effect (typical dose is 2-3 grams).
 Kratom leaves also contain smaller quantities of other alkaloids including 7OH-MG, which is more potent at the Mu opioid receptor.
-However, you have to consumre very large quantities of kratom to even see the levels of withdrawal seen in rats in this study.”
+However, you have to consume very large quantities of kratom to even see the levels of withdrawal seen in rats in this study.”

-In other words, addiction and withdraw, which we commonly associate with opiates, are not issues with all-natural kratom use.
-That is, unless used in abnormal, very large quantities.
-Or when used with other drugs known to be addictive and dangerous.
-Or the kratom product is adulterated, or kratom’s alkaloids are extracted and used at large quantities.
+In other words, addiction and withdraw, which we commonly associate with opioids, are not typically associated with all-natural kratom use.
+Kratom can become an issue when used in abnormal, very large quantities, combined with other drugs known to be addictive and dangerous, is adulterated, or certain kratom alkaloids are extracted and used at large quantities.

-What makes kratom so special is the low to non existent potential for abuse.
-Users that take too much kratom often experience diminishing returns after exceeding certain usage threshold further reducing kratom’s abuse potential.
+What makes kratom so special is the low to non-existent potential for abuse.
+Users who take too much kratom often experience diminishing returns after exceeding certain usage threshold further reducing kratom’s abuse potential.
 In fact, taking too much kratom can lead to temporary nausea, irritability, and sometimes dysphoria.
 For this reason, there is little reward for purposefully choosing to take more kratom than what is advisable.